Ubisoft exec Tommy Francois departs after misconduct allegations

 Meanwhile, three high-profile members of the company's executive team including chief creative officer Serge Hascoet, Ubisoft Montreal chief exec Yannis Mallat, and chief talent and communications officer Cecile Cornet all recently resigned for either enabling or perpetrating abuse.

 Notably, Ubisoft described those three departures as "voluntary" rather then outright dismissals.
-That seems to be the trend as the company looks to reshape its toxic culture following a spate of abuse, harassment, and misconduct allegations that resulted in the departures of other high-ranking employees like Assassin's Creed Valhalla director Ashraf Ismail and associate public relations director Stone Chin.
+That seems to be the trend as the company looks to reshape its toxic culture following a spate of abuse, harassment, and misconduct allegations that preceded the departures of other high-ranking employees like Assassin's Creed Valhalla director Ashraf Ismail and associate public relations director Stone Chin.

 After we reported on those allegations, multiple anonymous sources spoke to Gamasutra about how the company has enabled a culture of abuse and control that allowed sexual harassment, abuse, racism, and homophobia to take root and flourish.